- Frequently asked questions (FAQs)

 You can return your glasses for a refund or exchange if you are unhappy with them for any reason* (for exceptions, please see below).
 In order to qualify for a refund for your glasses, please ensure you:

-- Let us know within 14 days after you have received them in the post that you intend to return them.
+- Let us know within 14 days after you have received them that you intend to return them.

 - Return them to us within 30 days of receipt.